-Lovely apartment in a large Edwardian detached house located on one of the best roads in Cromer.
+Lovely apartment in a large Edwardian detached house located on one of the best roads in Cromer, with parking.
 The house is located opposite Virginia Court Hotel that used to be a house owned by king Edward VII.
 The house next door was owned by an Indian Maharajah.
 The luxurious 3 bed property is comfortably furnished and includes an en suite playroom off the bunk bed room.
 The open plan lounge and kitchen offers versatile living.
 There is off street parking for one car.
 Ideal getaway for families and friends.

 The main bedroom has a king sized bed with a memory foam matress and space for cot (travel cot available, please bring own linen for travel cot).
 Bedroom 2 has bunk beds (sleeps 2) and en suite playroom with Xbox 360, art equipment, a laminator for your children's holiday pictures (on top of kitchen wall units) and large selection of board games.
 The third bedroom has a single bed.
 Bathroom has bath and shower.

 The living area is open plan.
 A 3D HD TV, with 3D Blu Ray surround sound cinema system, which can play 2D as well as DVDs and CDs.
 A selection of Blu Ray films, DVD and 3D movies are available, Freesat.
 An Xbox 360 with selection of games in playroom.

 The kitchen/diner is fully equiped with modern fittings include double electric oven, ceramic hob, dishwasher, fridge freezer, microwave oven, toaster, kettle.

 Small utility room housing washing machine, vacuum cleaner, high chair, ironing board, travel cot, iron and hair dryer.